1,000+ Opportunities

 Search federal, foundation, and corporate grants with AI — or browse by agency, topic, and state.

-Law Enforcement Mutual Aid Fund is a reimbursement program from the California Governor's Office of Emergency Services (Cal OES) that funds law enforcement agencies for costs incurred when responding to disasters and emergencies outside their jurisdictions.
-Eligible costs include responding officer overtime, backfill salaries, lodging, per diem, mileage, fuel, and extraordinary equipment on a case-by-case basis.
+Law Enforcement Mutual Aid Fund is sponsored by California Governor's Office of Emergency Services (Cal OES).
+Reimburses law enforcement agencies for costs incurred when responding to disasters and emergencies outside their jurisdictions.

 Get alerted about grants like this